Azure/azure-sdk-for-go/sdk/azidentity/README.md

 Configuration is attempted in the above order.
 For example, if values for a client secret and certificate are both present, the client secret will be used.

+## Token caching

+Token caching is an `azidentity` feature that allows apps to:

+* Cache tokens in memory (default) or on disk (opt-in).
+* Improve resilience and performance.
+* Reduce the number of requests made to Microsoft Entra ID to obtain access tokens.

+For more details, see the [token caching documentation](https://aka.ms/azsdk/go/identity/caching).

 ## Troubleshooting

 ### Error Handling